UOA-CS732-SE750-Students-2024/project-group-playful-penguins/README.md

 - We employ style constant files to maintain consistent UI design throughout the application.
 - We have organized separate services in the frontend to manage backend route calls efficiently.
 - Our filters are structured for high reusability across different parts of the application.
+- We made our web app mobile responsive

 Backend Practices: